Dave Marshall (baseball): New York Mets

 In his first at bat against his former franchise, Marshall hit a grand slam off Giants ace Gaylord Perry on his way to a career high six home runs his first season as a Met.

 He hit a second career grand slam off the Astros' George Culver the following season.
 For his career, Marshall batted .333 with the two home runs and 29 RBIs with the bases loaded.

 San Diego Padres

 Following the 1972 season, the Mets dealt Marshall to the San Diego Padres for pitcher Al Severinsen.
 He batted .286 with no home runs and four RBIs in very limited playing time with the Padres.
 He finished out the 1973 season with the triple A Hawaii Islanders, then was sold to the Chicago White Sox.
 He retired shortly afterwards, never appearing in a game at any level with the Chisox.

 Career statistics

+After baseball career

 After retiring, Marshall owned three very successful taverns in Manhattan– Marshall’s, Oasis and Rascal’s.
 He returned to Southern California in 1984, and bought Nino's in Commerce, California.

 Marshall died June 6, 2019, less than 48 hours after his wife died.